Reasoning

 /reasoning-set at=0 This is the reasoning for the first message.

-If your chosen LLM backend and model support reasoning output, enable "Request Model Reasoning" in the AI Response Configuration panel.
+If your chosen LLM backend and model support reasoning output, enabling "Request model reasoning" in the AI Response Configuration panel will add a reasoning block containing the model's thinking process.

 Supported sources: